recommend-games/blog/content/posts/sdj_2021/index.md

 * {{% game 312484 %}}Lost Ruins of Arnak{{% /game %}}
 * {{% game 300531 %}}Paleo{{% /game %}}
 * {{% game 281259 %}}The Isle of Cats{{% /game %}}

+[^eligible]: As every year, it's not straightforward to determine what games are eligible for the awards.
+Generally speaking, it'd be those games release between April 2020 and March 2021 into German retail (though because of COVID–19 hitting in March last year we might see a few latecomers this year).
+Hence, filtering by BGG release year will exclude games that were released earlier elsewhere, but only recently in Germany, and likewise let some games pass that have not seen a German release in that time window.
+I did my best to catch what I could, but there's always some that get away.